gbertello/dkm/README.md

 # ndk
-"A user-friendly executable to manage docker deployments in NodeJS
+A user-friendly executable to manage docker deployments in NodeJS